-For illustrative purposes, we focus primarily on the posterior densities of major parameters and omit details on steps (v) and (viii).
-In short, step (v) is an additional step to increase numerical convergence and facilitate mixing.
-Step (viii) creates potential groups if the current iteration permits more groups.
+For illustrative purposes, we focus primarily on the posterior densities of major parameters and omit details on step (vii).
+In short, step (vii) creates potential groups if the current iteration permits more groups.
 Detailed derivations and explanation of each step are provided in Appendix C.2.